About This Drive

 Route: Brisbane - Eromanga - Windorah - Longreach - Blackall - Charleville - Brisbane (loop)

 Follow the Warrego Highway to Toowoomba and make a stop at the largest operating Woolshed in the world at Jondaryan.
 At Dalby, follow the Adventure Way and continue to St.George.
 Visit the Unique Egg to see the intricately carved emu eggs and the artists at work.
 End the day with a sunset cruise aboard the Sandytown River Cruise.
-Travel further to Cunnamulla and Thargomindah and make sure to try sandboarding and the Artesian Mud Springs on the way.
-Continue your journey to Eromanga and visit one of Australia's iconic pubs, the Eromanga Royal Hotel, Knot-a-saurus, Opalopolis Park and Kyabra waterhole.
+Travel further to Cunnamulla and Thargomindah and onto Eromanga to visit the Eromanga Natural History Museum and see 'Cooper' the dinosaur, and one of Australia's iconic pubs, the Eromanga Royal Hotel, Knot-a-saurus, Opalopolis Park, and the Kyabra waterhole.
 Next up is Quilpie which is home to the exquisite Bouler Opal and the whole family can have a go at free fossicking.
 Head to Windorah and Yaraka with a stop at the beautiful Welford National Park.
-Travel to Longreach where you can visit the Qantas Museum, Stockman's Hall of Fame and enjoy dusk on the Drover's Sunset Cruise.
+Travel to Longreach where you can visit the Qantas Founders Museum, the Australian Stockman's Hall of Fame and enjoy a sunset cruise on the Thomson River.
 After a rest day, head to Blackall and pay a visit to the Tree of Knowledge Memorial on the way.
-Some sights to see in Blackall include: Artesian Spa, Woolscour and the Universal Garden Centre.
-Back on the road, head to Tambo home to the famous Tambo Teddies then make a stop at Augathella on route to Charleville.
-While in town, check out the Bilby Experience and the Royal Flying Doctor Visitor Centre.
+Some sights to see in Blackall include: 'Jumbo' the elephant, the Artesian Spa, Woolscour and the Universal Garden Centre.
+Back on the road, head to Tambo home of the famous Tambo Teddies then make a stop at Augathella on route to Charleville.
+While in town, check out the Bilby Experience, the Cosmos Centre, and the Royal Flying Doctor Visitor Centre.
 Your last stop is Roma where you can take in The Big Rig's spectacular night show to end off an incredible journey!

 Visit Jondaryan Woolshed